Quand

 bossa nova.
 It captured North America first, by influencing the

-living legends, together with the Brazilian singer Joao Gilberto
+two living legends, together with the Brazilian singer Joao Gilberto

 were the composers of the soundtrack and also the creators of